- Take 5, relax and enjoy a read...

 What’s not to love about Nelson?
 Longer sunshine hours, lower than average rainfall, friendly vibe and laid-back locals.
 Nelson is one of the true gems of the South Island and should not to be missed!

 Annually Nelson sees big numbers come through the region - in excess of 1.4 million guest nights in 2016.
-Although these numbers are staggering, Nelson does it with grace and ease.
-Always managing to keep its unique charm at the forefront.
+Although these numbers are staggering, Nelson does it with grace and ease and always manages to keep its unique charm at the forefront.

 We’ve decided to take all the hard work out of planning a trip to Nelson for you.
 Researching high and low, scouring Lonely Planet, Trip Advisor, you name it to find for you the best of the best (well Bella Vista's guide anyway).
 So here goes: